OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:4

-Wealth attracts many friends, but a poor person is separated from his friend.
+Wealth brings many companions, but a poor person finds himself distanced from friends.

 ## Proverbs 19:5

-A false witness will not go unpunished, and whoever pours out lies will not escape.
+A false witness will not go unpunished, and whoever spreads lies will not escape.

 ## Proverbs 19:6